-27. New Approaches: Current News
+35. Outstanding New Approaches: Current News

 This category is reserved for coverage of current news stories.
 Emphasis is on projects that make use of the flexibility of the online/digital space to cover current news stories and issues.
 It is open to projects employing new and emerging platforms and presentation techniques (virtual reality, for example), as well as more established methods (such as interactive and multimedia news coverage).
 Due to the nature of this category, there is no set running time for submissions.
-Judges will be instructed to spend 20 minutes reviewing each submission.

-28. New Approaches: Documentary
+36. Outstanding New Approaches: Documentary

 This category is reserved for documentaries.
 Emphasis is on projects that make use of the flexibility of the online/digital space in the treatment of a documentary subject.
-It is open to projects employing new and emerging platforms and presentation techniques (virtual reality, for example), as well as more established methods (such as interactive and multimedia news and documentary projects).
+It is open to projects employing newand emerging platforms and presentation techniques (virtual reality, for example), as well as more established methods (such as interactive and multimedia news and documentary projects).
 Due to the nature of this category, there is no set running time for submissions.
-Judges will be instructed to spend 30 minutes reviewing each submission.

-29. New Approaches: Arts, Lifestyle, and Culture
+37. Outstanding New Approaches: Arts, Lifestyle and Culture

 This category is reserved for coverage of entertainment, popular culture, the fine arts, and lifestyle trends.
 Emphasis is on projects that make use of the flexibility of the online/digital space in the treatment of these subjects.
 It is open to projects employing new and emerging platforms and presentation techniques (virtual reality, for example), as well as more established methods (such as interactive and multimedia projects).
 Due to the nature of this category, there is no set running time for submissions.
-Judges will be instructed to spend 20 minutes reviewing each submission.